Naiv-g/ELEVATE-Build-your-Story-and-Rise-towards-Oppurtunity/README.md

 ## How the SPA Routing Works

-The whole app lives in one HTML file.
+The whole app converges in one HTML file.
 Navigation happens through URL hashes — clicking "Messages" changes the URL to `#/messages` without a page reload.
 A `hashchange` event listener in `app.js` catches this and calls the right render function.
 The function returns an HTML string and an `init()` callback.
 The HTML gets injected into `<div id="app">`, and then `init()` runs to attach event listeners.

 One thing that tripped us up early: ES6 modules don't work over the `file://` protocol.
 You need to run a local server (`npx serve` or VS Code Live Server) otherwise the imports just fail silently.